Desautels Faculty of Management: Specialized rankings

+McGill University was named the number 1 university in North America for number of startups in 2024.

 Canadian MBA Alliance

 The school is also a founding member of the Canadian MBA Alliance which was created in 2013.
 All six members of the alliance rank among the world’s top 100 schools, according to their participation in key rankings – Financial Times, Business Week, and The Economist.